 Actual Cash Value (ACV)

 The initial payment reimbursed to a policyholder after they file a claim is for the Actual Cash Value (ACV) of their damage.
-Lightfoot explains further:
+Renno explains further:

 "That initial payment covers the value of the damage the day of the loss, after depreciation is withheld.
 With ACV policies, policyholders must only expect to get paid for what their items or property are worth today, not what it cost when they originally bought it or what it will cost to replace it now."

 Many seeking insurance are quick to sign up for an ACV policy because it's more affordable.
-However, Lightfoot warns this cost savings upfront can lead to larger expenses in the future.
+However, Renno warns this cost savings upfront can lead to larger expenses in the future.

 Example: Back to your destroyed 55" T.V. - If you have an ACV policy, your adjuster will estimate the ACV of your T.V., minus depreciation.
 That would leave you with a payout of $379.99 - before your deductible - for the T.V. you purchased at nearly $500 three years ago.
 Remember, your depreciation is non-recoverable with this type of policy.